esphome/esphome-docs/devices/sonoff_4ch.rst

 Hooray 🎉!
 You've now successfully uploaded the first ESPHome firmware to your Sonoff 4CH.
 And in a moment, you will be able to use all of ESPHome's great features with your Sonoff 4CH.

-If above step does, however, not work, here are some steps that can help:
+If above step don't work, however, here are some steps that can help:

 -  Sometimes the UART bridge cannot supply enough current to the chip to operate, in this case use a 3.3V supply you have lying around.
 A nice hack is to use the power supply of NodeMCU boards.
-Simply connect the NodeMCU's 3.3V to VCC and GND to GND. **Do not attempt to plug the device into a socket to overcome this problem while troubleshooting.**
+Simply connect the NodeMCU's 3.3V to VCC and GND to GND. **Do not connect mains power to the device in an attempt to overcome this problem while troubleshooting.**
 -  In other cases the ``TX`` and ``RX`` pin are reversed.
 Simple disconnect the device, swap the two pins and put it into flash mode again.